Matthew 12:1-50

 But, the Jewish authorities had already rejected the King.

-Though His identity was sure, He would not force the issue.
+• Though His identity was sure, He would not force anyone to receive Him.

 12:22 Then was brought unto him one possessed with a devil, blind, and dumb: